 The County of Norfolk has so many diverse habitats.
 Miles of coastline with beaches, dunes and marshes.
 As well as our fertile, rural agricultural land; the rivers and Broads; and the heaths and forests of Breckland.
 So it’s not surprising just how much wonderful wildlife there is to see – some of it rare, elusive and beautiful.
 Be sure to bring your camera, walking boots and binoculars if you come to stay at Dairy Barns and plan on getting out and about in our wonderful county looking at our wildlife.
-There is plenty on our doorstep – take a look at our Wildlife on the Farm page for what has been spotted right here on the farm.
-But you won’t have to go too far to see some amazing species in Norfolk.
+There is plenty on our doorstep – on the farm we regularly see Red Deer, Barn Owls, Cranes, Marsh Harriers and many more bird species depending on the season.

 Even in the City, Peregrine Falcons nest every Spring on the dizzy heights of Norwich Cathedral, carefully watched over by the Hawk & Owl Trust and with a live webcam feed available online.